In a world where a cup of tea goes alongside a quick scroll on Instagram, attention has become more than a frequently used noun.

 But, they do, and if the present is any indication of the future, they are here to stay.

-Broadly speaking, GA acts as a centralised place where you gain access to different behaviours and insights affecting your business/website.
+Broadly speaking, GA acts as a centralized place where you gain access to different behaviors and insights affecting your business/website.

 Using Google Analytics:-